Queen Elizabeth's School, Barnet: Grammar school reinstatement

-Under Eamonn Harris (Headmaster 1984 - 1999), who took over the school when earmarked for closure, it returned to its previous selective grammar school status in August 1994, having opted out of the London borough and become a grant-maintained school in 1989.
+In the 1980s, the local authority planned to close the school, as it was identified as a failing school.
+Under Eamonn Harris (headmaster from 1984 to 1999), it returned to its previous selective grammar school status in August 1994, having opted out of the London borough and become a grant-maintained school in 1989.
 Other schools in Greater London did this, and many became partially selective (up to 50%) at this time.
-In the 1990s it went on to become England's top state school for A Levels.
+In the 1990s it went on to become England's top state school for A-levels.

 The girls' school remained a comprehensive.

-From 1999 to 2011, the headmaster was Dr John Marincowitz, who commissioned the new Martin swimming pool, opened in 2006, the Shearly Hall, opened in 2009, and a library.
-In 2011 Neil Enright became the 40th headmaster, and the completion and use of the Queen's library took place.

-QE has been criticized by many current and former pupils for a very strict approach to discipline.
+QE has been criticised by many current and former pupils for a strict approach to discipline.
 In April 2000, this led a group of current and former pupils to create a website where they could talk about their experiences.
 This was known as 'QE Boys: The Truth'.
 It gained more hits than the official website, and the school excluded three pupils for posting messages on it.
-However, the current system uses 'bad notes' sent directly to parents via e-mail if a pupil repeatedly shows poor behaviour or organization.
-If too many accumulate, the issue is referred to the pupil's tutor and then to their year head.